AustinKingOry/AustinKingOry/README.md

 ## 🧑‍💻 Current Interests

-- Improving my skills in Go and Rust
+- Improving my skills in Go and Frontend frameworks.
 - Exploring Flutter and React Native for mobile development
 - Building scalable backend systems
 - Engaging with the tech startup ecosystem